 SD State - This enables or disables the PLD simulation.
 Enable it to include PLD in the list step.
-SD Continue - This selects whether the PLD is repeated every 100ms for the set SD time.
-If SD State is enabled, and SD Continue is set to no PLD will be simulated once.
+SD Continue - This selects whether to create the PLD continuously or not.
+If SD State is enabled, this should be set to Yes so that it will simulate the PLD.